Kurt Russell: Career

-That same year, Russell was signed to a ten-year contract with The Walt Disney Company, where he became, according to Robert Osborne, the "studio's top star of the '70s".
+In 1966, Russell was signed to a ten-year contract with Walt Disney Productions, where he became, according to Robert Osborne, the "studio's top star of the '70s".
 Russell's first film for Disney was Follow Me, Boys!
 (1966).
+Walt Disney described Russell as "a 15-year-old boy for whom I predict a great acting future", in what would prove to be Disney's last filmed appearance before his death in December 1966.
+One of the last things Disney ever wrote was the name "Kurt Russell" (though misspelled as "Kirt") on a piece of paper.
 In January 1967, Russell played Private Willie Prentiss in the episode "Willie and the Yank: The Mosby Raiders" in Walt Disney's Wonderful World of Color, released theatrically in some markets as Mosby's Marauders (1967).
 During this time, Russell continued to guest star on non-Disney TV shows.
-He, Jay C. Flippen and Tom Tryon appeared in the episode "Charade of Justice" of the NBC western series The Road West starring Barry Sullivan.
+He, Jay C. Flippen and Tom Tryon appeared in the episode "Charade of Justice" of the NBC Western series The Road West starring Barry Sullivan.
 In a March 1966 episode of CBS's Lost in Space entitled "The Challenge", he played Quano, the son of a planetary ruler.

-While filming the Sherman Brothers theatrical film musical The One and Only, Genuine, Original Family Band (1968), Russell met his future partner Goldie Hawn.
+While filming the Sherman Brothers musical The One and Only, Genuine, Original Family Band (1968), Russell met his future partner Goldie Hawn.
 For Disney, he made The Horse in the Gray Flannel Suit (1969) and Guns in the Heather (1969).

-Stardom

 Disney promoted Russell to star roles with The Computer Wore Tennis Shoes (1969) which was a big hit.
 He followed it with The Barefoot Executive (1971), another success.
 In 1971, he co-starred as a young robber released from jail, alongside James Stewart in Fools' Parade.
 Later, he guest-starred in an episode of Room 222 as an idealistic high school student who assumed the costumed identity of Paul Revere to warn of the dangers of pollution.
 However, the bulk of his film work was for Disney in films such as Now You See Him, Now You Don't (1971), Charley and the Angel (1973), and Superdad (1973).
+In the autumn of 1974, he appeared in the ABC series The New Land, inspired by the 1972 Swedish film of the same name.
+Critically acclaimed, it suffered very low ratings and aired only six of the 13 episodes.
+He returned to Disney for The Strongest Man in the World (1975).